Military Child Care Fee Assistance Programs

 Each branch has detailed submission requirements, but in general, you can expect to need access to the following documents:

-• Statement of Non-Availability from military installation CDC
+- Statement of Non-Availability from the military installation CDC

-For additional child care resources, childcare.gov has state-specific resources that include overall COVID-19 closure information and resources to find care.
-Additionally, the DoD has recently released a partnership with SitterCity, a website similar to Care.com that links military families with vetted providers.
-To sign up for this free service visit Military OneSource.
+Additionally, the DoD has a partnership with a number of child care referral partnerships that link military families with vetted providers.
+To sign up for this free service, visit Military OneSource.